ArturoDent/jump-and-select/jumpSymbols.md

 You can create keybindings that will allow you to move and select functions, classes or methods relative to the current selection (cursor position).

+* v0.8.0 Objects in a `.json` file that is a **JSON with Comments** file are considered to be "functions" (that seems strange to me but so be it) so you can traverse these objects using the `function` option.

 * Important: This extension uses the `DocumentSymbols` as provided by VS Code and the language providers you may be using.
 For example, in javascript this **is** a `Function` symbol:

 ```javascript